-himteckerjamming asked: Have they refunded people's money?
+himteckerjamming said: Have they refunded people's money?
 Because in my case, they have not given me my money back.

 They were supposed to have refunded everyones money by Tuesday I believe.
 I would contact them and ask what is wrong.

 velocii said: Since the website had over 20 items priced incorrectly, would it still be considered a typographical error?
 To me it seems like the items were intentionally priced that way; there's no way a person could do that to more than a few items and call it a typo.

 Technically you could probably contest it but it would be a headache :( I do agree with you though, that there were too many items mispriced to be considered a “typographical error”

 kettle-black said: Sooooo, they sent me an email about subscriptions even though I only gave them my email for the copic markers.
 I don't know if that matters, but I wonder if they have others under their "subscriptions" through this fiasco.

 Same here.
 They got a lot of sellable information (Email/Phone/CC #) from this fiasco.